-The Habitat and ecology of Mountain gorillas – where to find mountain gorillas on gorilla safari in Uganda
+The Habitat and ecology of Mountain gorillas – where to find mountain gorillas on a gorilla safari in Uganda

 Uganda Mountain gorillas are noted to be thriving in the cloud montane forests in the Albertine rift that stand at an altitude of 2,200–4,300 m above sea level.
-These are distributed into two separate but close ranges with the Virunga Volcanoes which is a chain of eight volcanic mountain stretching from Congo through Rwanda to Uganda and the detached Bwindi Impenetrable National Park in the south west of Uganda.
+These are distributed into two separate but close ranges with the Virunga Volcanoes which is a chain of eight volcanic mountains stretching from Congo through Rwanda to Uganda and the detached Bwindi Impenetrable National Park in the southwest of Uganda.
 It can be noted that the vegetation on these raised altitudinal landscapes is very dense and it definitely gets scarce when approaching the higher elevations of the Mountains.
 The mountain gorilla forests are noted to be misty, cloudy with cold conditions.

 Research: Exploring the intensive studies about Mountain gorillas of Uganda

-Captain Robert Von Beringe in October 1902 put down two (2) gigantic apes on his expedition to mark the boundaries of the German East Africa.
-One of the two shot apes was recovered and forwarded to the Berlin Zoological Museum from where Professor Paul Matschie based to classify the animal as a new gorilla form and named it Gorilla beringei after the man who had discovered it.
+Captain Robert Von Beringe in October 1902 put down two (2) gigantic apes on his expedition to mark the boundaries of German East Africa.
+One of the two-shot apes was recovered and forwarded to the Berlin Zoological Museum from where Professor Paul Matschie based to classify the animal as a new gorilla form and named it Gorilla beringei after the man who had discovered it.
 Subsequently, Carl Akeley who was a hunter attached to the American Museum of Natural History in 1925 convinced Albert 1 of the Kingdom of Belgium to establish the Albert National Park with the aim of protecting the mountain gorillas in the Virunga Mountains

 In 1959, George Schaller embarked on his twenty (20) month study of the mountain gorillas after which he published two (2) books namely the Mountain Gorilla and the Year of the Gorilla.
-It can be noted that prior to his research, little was known about the mountain gorilla life.
-He described the life history, social organization along with ecology.
+It can be noted that prior to his research, little was known about mountain gorilla life.
+He described the life history, social organization along ecology.

 After Schaller’s studies, the American Dian Fossey embarked on an eighteen (18) year study commencing in 1967.
 Dian Fossey ascertained new observations conducted the initial accurate census and started conservation practices which included anti-poaching patrols.
-She went ahead to start the Digit fund which facilitated her work and the fund was later renamed to Dian Fossey Gorilla Fund International.
+She went ahead to start the Digit fund which facilitated her work and the fund was later renamed Dian Fossey Gorilla Fund International.
 Dian Fossey established a research station at Karisoke.
-However, the close studies and monitoring of the mountain gorillas of Bwindi commenced in 1990s.
+However, the close studies and monitoring of the mountain gorillas of Bwindi commenced in the 1990s.

 Physical description of Mountain gorillas encountered on Uganda gorilla safaris